Sage/mysql_framework/README.md

 #### #initialize

-The initialize method should set the `@identifier` value, which should be a timestamp
+The initialize method should set the `@identifier` value, which should be a timestamp:

 ```ruby
 @identifier = 201806021520 # 15:20 02/06/2018
 ```

+Make sure `@identifier` is an integer too, otherwise `MysqlFramework::Scripts::Manager` may struggle to determine which are your pending migrations.

 #### #apply